GusBusDraws/GusBusDraws.github.io/README.md

 ## Change Log

+### 2025-06-17
+- Add VHS bot to sidebar of newer pages
+- Prepare Hoi An/Da Nang blog for posting
 ### 2025-05-13
 - Finish all but photos of Cambodia II: Siem Reap post
 - Finish all but photos Cambodia I: Tuk Tuks from Capital to Coast post